wenbinyugroup/ivabs/_sources/prevabs/guide/pre_component.rst.txt

 Laminate-type component
 -----------------------

-For a cross section in PreVABS, laminates are created as segments.
+For a cross-section in PreVABS, laminates are created as segments.
 A segment is a unique combination of a base line and a layup.
 Segments are connected through different ways as shown in :numref:`Fig. %s <fig_joints>`.
 According to this, segments can be grouped into components.